 - How did this story raise your awareness of the political process?

 Q & A with J.R.
 Bale on Phoenix in the Middle of the Road

 Q: What can you tell us about you new book?

 A: It’s sort of a hero’s journey into the bizarre and perilous world of American politics.
-My protoganist, David Grant, runs for Congress as an Independent.
+My protagonist, David Grant, runs for Congress as an Independent.
 Ultimately, his journey leads him to a constitutional crisis that he is uniquely positioned to deal with, but at a cost.
-The overall tonne is not as pollyanna as The West Wing, but not as cynical as House of Cards.
+The overall tone is not as Pollyanna as The West Wing, but not as cynical as House of Cards.

 Q: There’s obviously a political bent to your book.
 What are your personal political leanings?

 A: Well, most of my characters have strong, often conflicting, political views.
 As for me, I suppose I’m a centrist.
 Like many other people, I feel the two major parties have become too extreme and too dependent on the special-interest money, therefore less responsive to the people.
 I think my book expresses that view quite clearly.